-Åke Ortmark (2009, p.
-239) relates how he retained the same thinking when he entered into journalism: "The great lesson from the Institute was that one cannot be careless when speaking about something as important as reality."
-Together with professional economist Herbert Söderström, Ortmark introduced the so-called hard-hitting form of journalism (skjutjärnsjournalistiken) that fundamentally changed Swedish journalists' way of treating the powerful and their motives.
+Åke Ortmark (2009) relates how he retained the same thinking when he entered into journalism and introduced the so-called hard-hitting form of journalism (skjutjärnsjournalistiken) that fundamentally changed Swedish journalists' way of treating the powerful and their motives.

-IUI also influenced another organization that set the tone of policy discussions and business research in postwar Sweden: the Centre for Business and Policy Studies (SNS).
-Two of the three main architects behind SNS-Axel Iveroth and Tore Browaldh-had been schooled at IUI, and Jan Wallander, SNS's first actual president, had written his dissertation at the Institute.
-When Wallander became head of IUI in 1953, fellow IUI researcher Hans B. Thorelli filled his shoes as president of SNS; after him, IUI researcher Torsten Carlsson became president.
-After an interlude of two short-lived presidents, Göran Albinsson Bruhner and later Bengt Rydén headed SNS.
-Thus, for nearly 30 of SNS's first 36 years, the organization was headed by former IUI researchers (Ullenhag 1998).
-Stefan Lundgren, the president of SNS from 2003 to 2009, was active at IUI at the end of the 1980s.
-In later years, IUI researchers Birgitta Swedenborg and Pontus Braunerhjelm also held leading posts at SNS.
+IUI also influenced another organization that set the tone of policy discussions and business research in post-war Sweden: the Centre for Business and Policy Studies (sNs).
+Two of the three main architects behind sNs - Axel Iveroth and Tore Browaldh - had been schooled at IUI, and Jan Wallander, sNs's first actual president, had written his dissertation at the Institute.
+When Wallander became head of IUI in 1953, fellow IUI researcher Hans B. Thorelli filled his shoes as president of sNs; after him, IUI researchers Torsten Carlsson, Göran Albinsson Bruhner and Bengt Rydén headed sNs (Ullenhag 1998).
+Stefan Lundgren, the president of sNs from 2003 to 2009, was active at IUI at the end of the 1980s.
+In later years, IUI researchers Birgitta Swedenborg and Pontus Braunerhjelm also held leading posts at sNs.